Alfresco/acs-deployment/docs/helm/examples/with-ooi.md

 # Alfresco Content Services Helm Deployment with Microsoft 365 Connector (Office Online Integration)

-By default, [Alfresco Microsoft 365 Connector](https://docs.alfresco.com/officeonline/concepts/office-online-intro.html) feature is disabled.
-The Microsoft 365 Connector enables Office Online Integration (OOI) within Alfresco Digital Workspace such that users can share and co-author Office documents stored within ACS using the Microsoft 365.
+The [Alfresco Microsoft 365 Connector](https://docs.alfresco.com/officeonline/concepts/office-online-intro.html)enables Office Online Integration (OOI) within Alfresco Digital Workspace such that users can share and co-author Office documents stored within ACS using the Microsoft 365.
+By default, this feature is disabled.

 This example describes how to deploy ACS onto [EKS](https://aws.amazon.com/eks) with OOI enabled.